 - Investigational drugs

 The resident will have the opportunity to attend and participate in local, state, and national professional association meetings, including but not limited to the ASHP Midyear Clinical Meeting, the Alcalde Southwest Regional Residency Conference, and the Society of Critical Care Medicine Annual Congress.

 Successful completion of at least one emergency medicine research project is required to fulfill the requirements and to obtain a certificate of graduation from the residency program.
 Research will focus on the evaluation of an emergency medicine pharmacotherapy-related issue.
 The resident must adhere to the established timeline for the project to assure successful completion during the one-year residency.
 The research project topic may be an idea of the resident, from a suggested list, or individually assigned.
 The project will be directly supervised by the RPD and/or a preceptor with expertise in the selected discipline.
 The research project proposal must be approved by the RPD, and if applicable, must also be approved by UT Health San Antonio Investigational Review Board and the UHS Research Committee.

 The research project will be presented as an abstract and as a platform presentation at the regional Alcalde Southwest Residency Leadership Conference in the spring.
 The resident is strongly encouraged to submit an abstract of the research project at a regional or national pharmacy meeting.
-The research project must also be submitted in manuscript form to the RPD and the resident is strongly encouraged to submit the manuscript for publication in a peer-reviewed journal.
+The research project must also be submitted in manuscript form to the RPD/Residency Coordinator and the resident is strongly encouraged to publish results of the project in a peer-reviewed journal.